liquer/DevDataProd_Project/DevDataProd_Project/index.md

 --- .class #id

-## Method: Random Forest

-We choose the method of random forest to build the predicting model.

-Random forests are an ensemble learning method for classification, regression and other tasks, that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.

-Random forests correct for decision trees' habit of overfitting to their training set.(From [Random forest-Wiki](https://en.wikipedia.org/wiki/Random_forest))

---- .class #id

 ## Dataset from R Package: mtcars

 ```mtcars``` is a classical dataset provided in the R package {datasets}.
 It contains data of different kinds of cars and we can train a model with the data conveniently.
 Particularly, in mtcars, "wt" means weight, and "am" means transmission(auto-matic/manual), which are the two main predictors in the model.